Uploaded image for project: 'JDK'

 ...

-which make the logs useless for debugging.
+which make the logs useless for debugging actual SSL/TLS connections.

-Devs then have to remember the magic incantation, which unfortunately is not as simple as adding -Djavatest.maxOutputSize=xxxxxxx to the test invocation, as that's the wrong VM.
+Devs have to remember the magic incantation, which unfortunately is not as simple as adding -Djavatest.maxOutputSize=xxxxxxx to the test invocation, as that's the wrong VM.
 See the workaround buried in the JTREG FAQ. https://openjdk.org/jtreg/faq.html#how-to-set-javatest.maxOutputSize

-The easiest way is to add TEST.properties to the directories involved.
+The easiest way is to add TEST.properties to the directories involved:

 test/jdk/javax/net/ssl